-An lowa Farmer Who Developed into a Trance-Preacher.
+An Iowa Farmer Who Developed into a Trance-Preacher.

-DES MOINES, IA., Sept.
-2.-Considerable excitement has recently been created in Washington and Johnson counties by the mysterious doings of Noah Troyer, an Amish farmer, living near the village of Amish, in the southwest corner of Johnson county.
+DES MOINES, IA., Sept: 2.-Considerable excitement has recently been created in Washington and ment has recently been created in Washington and Johnson countles by the mysterious doings of Noak Trover, an Amish farther, living near the village of Anish, in the southwest corner of Johnson county.
 He is in comfortable circumstances, about 48 years old, and has a wife and four children.
 By birth he is a German, and a member of the Orthodox Amish Church.
-He is very illiterate, seldom reading a book.
-The only paper he has about the house, or has read for several years, is the Chicago Evening Journal.
+He is very liliterate, seldom reading a book.
+The only paper he has about the house, or has read for several years, is the Chicago Expring Journal.
 He has a copy of the Bible in German, but seldom reads it.
-He has never possessed an English Bible, and his family do not know that he ever saw one.
-He speaks both English and German.
-He and his family are highly respectable, and he is noted among his neighbors for his fondness to trade horses and tell good stories.
-He is very strict in his religious notions, conforms rigidly to the tenets of the Amish Church, and will not attend the services of any other.
+He has never possessed an English Bible, and his family the Bible in German, but seldom reads it.
+I've has never possessed an English Bible, and his family do not know that he ever saw one.
+He speaks both English and German: He and his family are highly respectable, and he is noted among his neighbors for his fondness to trade horses and tell good stories.
+He is very strict in his religious notions, conforms rigidly to the tenets of the Am-ish Church, and will not attend the services of any other.